 If you’d like to try a free, numbers edition, pictured above, just click on the Start Your Engines picture below.
 It’s an easy downloadable Google Document.

 To sign up for your FREE trial of ESGI just click on the picture below.
-You will get your 60-day trial, plus be entered to win 1 of 10 Amazon gift cards worth $50, or 1 valued at $500.
+You will get your 60-day trial, plus be entered to win 1 of 10 gift cards worth $100.

 I can’t tell you how much you’re going to love this.
 I literally walk to my specials with iPad in hand and while I’m waiting for the gym doors to open, I’m assessing Ball Words and collecting data.
 Who wouldn’t love that!